isa-group/botica-infrastructure-fishbowl/README.md

 ## Configuration

-The behavior and interaction of the bots within this infrastructure are defined in the `config.yml` file located in this repository.
+The behavior and interaction of the bots within this infrastructure are defined in the `environment.yml`file located in this repository.
 This configuration file sets up the bot types, instances, and their interactions.

 - **View the configuration**: [environment.yml](environment.yml)